Take a Bow (Madonna song): Analysis and impact

 Like some of Madonna's previous music videos, such as "La Isla Bonita" and "Like a Prayer", religious imagery plays a big role in the music video.
 In the book Madonna's Drowned Worlds the use of Catholic imagery in the video is discussed.
 Author Santiago Fouz-Hernández points out that unlike Madonna's previous music videos, much of the religious imagery is associated with the torero, not Madonna, due to the fact that religious images are a strong part of the bullfighting ritual.
 It has also been argued that in the video Madonna "subverts the gender structure and masculine subjectivity implicit in traditional bullfighting."
 This is achieved through the "feminization of the matador and the emphasis on Madonna's character" and also through Madonna's "dominant gaze" as she watches the matador perform."

 Roger Beebe, one of the authors of Medium Cool: Music Videos from Soundies to Cellphones, noted that the video was an example of "how music, image, and lyrics of a song possesses their own temporality".
 He explained that the "graceful" nature of the song was contrast to the repetitive scenes in the video, which he felt indicated that the protagonist has long been engaging in the activities, including the "demoralizing sex scenes".
-In Madonna as Postmodern Myth, author Georges-Claude Guilbert felt the video "defied feminists of the Marilyn Frye and Adrienne Rich variety, who see in the video a disgusting example of passé female submissiveness."
-Madonna responded to this criticism by stating "I don't believe that any organization should dictate to me what I can and cannot do artistically."
+In Madonna as Postmodern Myth, author Georges-Claude Guilbert felt the video "defied feminists of the Marilyn Frye and Adrienne Rich variety, who see in the video a disgusting example of passé female submissiveness", and Madonna responded by stating "I don't believe that any organization should dictate to me what I can and cannot do artistically."
 Guilbert also noted the usage of religious iconography in the video, especially dubious representation of the Virgin.
 He explained that most of the times Madonna and the torero make love through the television screen, implying that "one of their purity had to be maintained always".